 My nine-year-old daughter has lost almost every one of her baby teeth and collected, on average, a dollar a tooth for each of them.
 Now her baby molars are falling out and they’re falling out in two pieces which means, obviously Mother, she gets paid twice for them.
 Our tooth fairy is no dummy though, she brought fifty cents for the first molar and another fifty will come when the other half falls out.
-She’s smart, now if she could only remember to actually come on the night one of my kids loses a tooth.
+She’s smart!
+Now if she could only remember to actually come on the night one of my kids loses a tooth.

-Today I thought it would be fun to take a look at Tooth Fairy traditions and gear.
+Today I thought it would be fun to take a look at tooth fairy traditions and gear.

-The Tooth Fairy myth originated in the United States but is found in many other countries like Ireland, South Africa, Italy and Australia among others.
-It’s said to be a combination of an old European tradition of burying lost baby teeth in the ground and the story of a tooth mouse from a French fairy tale titled, La Bonne Petite Souris.
-A mouse is transformed into a fairy to help a queen defeat an evil king.
-The mouse/fairy hides underneath the evil king’s pillow and eventually knocks out all his teeth.
+The tooth fairy myth originated in the United States but is found in many other countries, including Ireland, South Africa, Italy and Australia.
+It’s said to be a combination of an old European tradition of burying lost baby teeth in the ground and the story of a tooth mouse from a 17th century French fairy tale titled “La Bonne Petite Souris.”
+In the story, a fairy is transformed into a mouse to help a queen defeat an evil king; she hides underneath the evil king’s pillow and eventually knocks out all his teeth.

-The tooth fairy tradition in other countries is often different from the Fairy myth we have in the United States.
+The tooth fairy tradition in other countries is often different from the myth we have here in the United States.
 In Italy, Spain and France a small mouse collects children’s teeth.
 In some Asian countries children throw their tooth on the roof if it fell from their lower jaw or put it below the house if it fell from their upper jaw.

 You can read about all the various tooth fairy tradition in Throw Your Tooth On The Roof, a book of collected traditions by Selby Beeler.